denoland/fresh/docs/concepts/error-pages.md

 Fresh supports customizing the `404 Not Found`, and the `500 Internal Server Error` pages.
-These are shown when a request is made but no matching route exists, and when a middelware, route handler, or page component throws an error respectively.
+These are shown when a request is made but no matching route exists, and when a middleware, route handler, or page component throws an error respectively.

 The 404 page can be customized by creating a `_404.tsx` file in the `routes/`